DGET Function in Google Sheets: Explained

 In this article, you will learn how to use the DGET formula in Google Sheets.

 The DGET function is a database function that basically extracts a single value from a column of a database table or range of cells that meet specified criteria.
-You must prepare a well-organized dataset with column headers and a common rule for all database functions, such as DSUM, DCOUNT, and DCOUNTA.

 The DGET formula can be helpful in Google Sheets when you need to extract a single value from a database or a range of cells that meet specific criteria.
 Here are a couple of cases where the DGET formula can be helpful: